-- 2 cubes of vegetarian bouillon (substitute with curry powder if unavailable)
+- 2 cubes vegetarian bouillon, substitute with 2 teaspoons curry powder

-- 1 tbsp of curry powder (in addition to above)
+- 1 teaspoon curry powder, in addition to above

-- Then, add the puree and fry until the raw smell disappears (about 4 to 5 minutes)
+- Add the puree to the pot.
+If using African pepper sauce, add two cups of the sauce instead.
+Fry until the raw smell disappears (about 4 to 5 minutes).

 - Serve hot with rice (or other traditional "swallows" like pounded yam or cassava)

-- If using frozen spinach, make sure to thaw before using; if using kale, follow same instructions
+- Fresh versus frozen spinach or kale: If using frozen spinach, make sure to thaw before using; if using kale, follow same instructions

-- I prefer to use a food processor because it lends more texture to the puree, but a blender would also work if you want it more fine
+- Making a coarse versus fine puree: I prefer using a food processor because it lends more texture to the puree, but a blender would work if you want it more fine!